 (1) At least six courses must be distributed among the following subject areas, with at least one course in each area:

-- Mind and World: This area consists of five courses: 206 Epistemology, 208 Metaphysics, 220 Philosophy of Language, 222 Philosophy of Science, and 228 Philosophy of Mind.
+- Mind and World: Courses designated with an (M&W) in the catalog.
+Possible courses include Epistemology, Metaphysics, Philosophy of Language, Philosophy of Science, and Philosophy of Mind.

 - History of Philosophy: Courses designated with an (H) in the catalog.
 Possible courses include Ancient Philosophy, Modern Philosophy, Existentialism, Nineteenth-Century Philosophy, Twentieth-Century Continental Philosophy and Twentieth-Century Analytic Philosophy.

 - Value: Courses designated with a (V) in the catalog.
 Possible courses include Ethics, Environmental Ethics, Philosophy of Art, Philosophy of Music, Topics in Applied Ethics, Biomedical Ethics, and Social, Political, and Legal Philosophy.

 - Logic: The two courses in this area are Philosophy 200 Deductive Logic and Philosophy 201 Reason and Argument.